cryonics84/Monsterr-Maze/README.md

 -----------------------------------------------------------

 ### RPC
-NetFrame syncronizes the gamestate by default, but sometimes you might want to trigger a certain visual que on a client, such as 'Play Door Animation' or 'Play Sound'.
 Server can execute methods on the client with Remote Procedure Calls (RPC).
+NetFrame syncronizes the gamestate by default, but sometimes you might want to trigger certain events manually.

 HOW-TO:
 - Make object called 'rpcs' on client-controller, and add it to the interface.